tymiles003/BeaconMeeting/README.md

   ***

 #####Meeting Coordinators
- Meeting coordinators can go into the BeeconMeeting console and add events, times and resources.
-That information will be made available to people in the same meeting room.
-Assign different resources to different people or groups of people.
-BeeconMeetings is flexible.
+  • Meeting coordinators can go into the BeeconMeeting console and add events, times and resources.
+  • Information will be made available to anyone in the selected meeting room.
+  • Assign resources to individuals or groups.
+  • BeeconMeetings is flexible and easy to use.

 #####Meeting Attendees